enʹgi•neerʹing, n. 1. the practical application of science and

 When the senior staff at Wheeler & Gray graduated from college, some had multiple job offers.
 Some of us picked where we wanted to work, interviewed there and were offered jobs.
 Whatever our paths were, what we were told about job and career prospects were mostly true.
 Today, not so much.
 There are many arguments about why that is.
 Immigration, work visas and multi-national companies are all hot topics.
 Those are necessary debates, but if someone is going to create acronyms, such as STEM, encourage young people to take advanced courses in high school and apply for difficult college majors, then the first thing we need to do is not discourage them from pursuing the career they want when they go looking for that first job.

 When we interview, we don’t have a form, we don’t have canned questions and we don’t have a mold that we want a prospective employees to fit.
 Of course, we want certain experience, but we have no formula for the number of years.
 Design work in one office may be worth several years of experience at another office.
 Design engineering can be high stress and sometimes tedious.
 A successful employee must be resilient and resourceful.
-These same traits make good problem solvers, which is what we found in the four engineers who write about their job searches in the following paragraphs.
+These same traits make good problem solvers, which is what we found in the three engineers who write about their job searches in the following paragraphs.
 Here’s what they wrote:

 Engineers are problem solvers.
 It’s what draws us to engineering.
 It’s what our education trained us to do.
 For a graduate engineer, fresh out of school, the first problem to solve is usually to find a job as a design engineer.
 While our aptitude and education prepared us to find the best route for a reclaimed water line or plot the most efficient and safest roadway alignment, there was no class that taught how to navigate the route to that position as a design engineer.
 This chapter of The Break Room chronicles four new design engineers and their self-assigned task of solving their first real world problem: finding a job as a design engineer.